SouthPawEngineer/Telophase/README.md

 # Telophase Keyboard Firmware
-Firmware for Nordic MCUs used in the Telophase Keyboard, contains precompiled .hex files, as well as sources buildable with the Nordic SDK.
+Firmware for Nordic MCUs used in the Telophase Keyboard, containing the necessary hex files.
 This firmware is a dervivative of reversebias' mitosis firmware. https://github.com/reversebias/mitosis

 These instructions are for flashing hex files to the boards via OpenOCD using an ST-Link programmer.
+This process has been tested on Windows 10 and Linux.
 Alternatively, one could use NRF Studio Go and a J-Link/J-Link EDU, or the nrfjprog utility.
 On the Telophase/Meiosis/Helicase/Centromere, there is a 4-pin 2.54mm header that one can program the boards by either soldering a right angle header or using a pogo pin adapter without soldering.
 ## OpenOCD server
 The programming header on the side of the keyboard, VCC (3.3V) is at the outside edge: